Intensive Learning

 If you're planning to learn intensively, it's best to have your theory test passed before starting the most intensive phase of learning, as a practical test cannot be booked until your theory is passed.

 Learners are responsible for booking their own practical test dates.
-I'll only agree to take you to your test when you are genuinely real-world ready — meaning you can drive independently, safely, and confidently in unfamiliar areas, not just repeat familiar routes.
+I'll only agree to take you to your test when you are genuinely real-world ready — meaning you can drive independently, safely, and competently in unfamiliar areas and in a wide variety of situations and roads, rather than just repeating familiar routes.
 We'll regularly review your progress together so you have a clear understanding of when you're ready and whether your chosen test date is realistic.

 A realistic approach: